 RHODE ISLAND HISTORY SEMINAR

 America's smallest state has enjoyed a crucial impact on American history.
 From Roger Williams' stubborn insistence on freedom of conscience, through ingenious capitalists' fiery resistance to British tyranny, to Newport's Gilded Age society and beyond, Rhode Islanders innovate and adapt to challenges.
 Along the way, the students will debate the achievements and foibles of unique figures like Anne Hutchinson, the Brown Brothers, and Alva Belmont.
 This full-year elective course demands the type of scholarly research, historiographical study, and student-led discussion that they will confront at the nation's most selective colleges.

-EUROPEAN HISTORY AP
+EUROPEAN HISTORY HONORS

 WORLD HISTORY AP

 Why try to study the human story from a global perspective?
 The technological revolution of the past two decades has dramatically expanded contact of all kinds among the societies and cultures of the world.
 This has increased the need for understanding other, seemingly very different peoples.
 Considering the period 8000 B.C. to the present, this course examines the evolution of processes and interactions among people from every corner of the earth, but especially Europe, China, India, Japan, and the Middle East.
 It emphasizes comparative analysis and addresses major changes in world dynamics, their causes and consequences.
 Students complete this survey prepared for the AP standardized test and with a broader understanding of the countless fields of historical inquiry available to them in college.